SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 `@ZeframLou/create3-factory/src/CREATE3Factory.sol` is imported in `contracts/Imports.sol`.
 The `solmate/utils` directory is automatically copied by an overridden hardhat compilation subtask (specified in `hardhat.config.js`) from `node_modules` to the repository root so that compilation would run without needing to change the line `import {CREATE3} from "solmate/utils/CREATE3.sol";` in the original factory contract.
 Hardhat then compiles it and places the artifacts in `artifacts` directory. `CREATE3Factory.json` is then copied to `artifacts-saved/@ZeframLou/create3-factory/src/CREATE3Factory.sol/` directory for preservation of the bytecode.

-Gas used for the deployment is around 394,439, so gas limit in this deployment transaction has been set to 500,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.05 of native currency at the signer's address before factory deployment.
+Gas used for the deployment is around 389,011, so gas limit in this deployment transaction has been set to 500,000, giving some room in case some opcode costs increase in future, hence there should be at least 0.05 of native currency at the signer's address before factory deployment.

-If the EVM version is `paris`, ZeframLou's factory contract will be deployed to this address (if the transaction bytecode is unchanged):
+ZeframLou's factory contract will be deployed to this address (if the EVM version is `shanghai` and transaction bytecode is unchanged):
 ```
-0x3855FB9AE7E051E2e74BfE3f04228762d28D8641
+0xd8696189F687663c50535f588039FE538Cc31C04
 ```
 The derived address of the account that would sign the deployment transaction, and that you'd need to fund in order to pay the gas fee, is:
 ```
-0x39C104112A9436FF51188F0D7dF84c3bAAf4e096
+0x7c2F8728483c72e0fD5D18bB38d7B1e18116241b
 ```
 #### SKYBIT & Vectorized/solady
 The Vectorized/solady CREATE3 library has been included because it is more gas-efficient than other options.
 A factory contract is needed to use the library so a new one was created based on ZeframLou's factory.